Blue Screen of Death

 Will it fool IT pros?

 Many glance, gasp, then realize it’s missing the Windows watermark.
-But newbies fall instantly.
+Demonstrates the effectiveness of realistic simulations.
 Use fullscreen to delay detection.

 Does it work offline?